The information contained on this page will provide you with guidelines regarding teacher licensure and renewal procedures for a Virginia license.

 Pupil Personnel Services License

-The Pupil Personnel Services License is a five-year, renewable license available to an individual who has earned an appropriate graduate degree from a regionally accredited college or university with an endorsement for guidance counselor, school psychologist, school social worker, speech-language pathologist preK-12, or vocational evaluator.
+The Pupil Personnel Services License is a five-year, renewable license available to an individual who has earned an appropriate graduate degree from a regionally accredited college or university with an endorsement for guidance counselor, school psychologist, school social worker, or vocational evaluator.
 This license does not require teaching experience.

 Alternative Route to Licensure